RULES & REGULATIONS

 d.
 Coordinating/organizing their team

 e.
-Responsible for his/her team understanding and learning the game play rules
+For his/her team understanding and learning the game play rules

 f.
-Responsible for the team during game play, any disciplinary actions, and any punishment appeals
+For the team during game play, any disciplinary actions, and any punishment appeals

 2) The Registered Captain is also responsible for the following, however if the Captain is not present any team member can take the responsibility as Acting Captain for the game(s):